BarisTutakli/blog/_posts/2022-01-13-rest-http-status-urls.md

 400:  If a client enters an invalid request, we see this code.
 <code>return BadRequest()</code></br>
-401: If a unauthoried user try to access a resource, the server usually returns this code.
+401: If a unauthorised user tries to access a resource, the server usually returns this code.
 I added an example of the way that we return the status 401 code.

 ```c#
 [HttpGet("/panel/{authorization}")]